What are Evil Thoughts? definition of thoughts followed by evil thought patterns in RED

 "And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually."

+Why do we think such thoughts when we KNOW that God hears each thought and keeps record of them?
 If we had a fly for every evil thought it would be like the Plague of flies in the land of Egypt.
 They would be in our food and hovering on every part of our body.
 On the contrary, our thoughts are hidden from others.
 For if each evil thought were a fly, we would count them for what they are: Annoying, Pesky, Bothersome.
 We would swat them away or spray a repellent to keep them at bay.

 Sometimes thoughts are easy to read on someone's face...